-Our new three-year contract with SureClose® anticipates continuing operations through 2016 with automatically-renewing one-year agreements after that.
+Our contract with SureClose® anticipates continuing operations through 2016 with automatically-renewing one-year agreements after that.
 Our agreement with SureClose® requires the company to provide users with a one-year notice if they decide to discontinue offering services to brokers.
 In any event, our contract provides for maintaining access to existing SureClose® files for seven years from date of creation.

 Q: How do these changes in SureClose® affect other AAR benefits like zipForm® and eSign?